 The job of a Witcher is dangerous, and as Geralt of Rivia, you are going to want to find the best armor possible as you level up.
+Here are some of the best armors in the Witcher 3.

 In this article, we will be breaking down the best armors based on its armor rating and the abilities that it offers.
 Oh yeah, and also style, because let’s be honest, you’re gonna wana look badass while fighting those monsters.